pitakfilip/pa165-banking-system/README.md

 with no technological dependencies.
 By using such separation, we nicely created an extra separated layer on top of the traditional `Controller, Facade, Service and Repository` layers.
 The main benefit of such separation is visible mainly when extending new features, implementation of tests and usage of custom abstractions with ease.
+<br><br>
+For a better visual reference of the described structure, refer to [Transaction Processor](./transaction-processor) where the [implementation](./transaction-processor/src/main/java/cz/muni/pa165/banking/) with the separation of domain logic creates a nicely visible hierarchy of responsibility.

 ## Technological dependencies
 - Maven